thelinuxpirate/sleepy-nvim/README.md

 # Sleepy Nvim

-Sleepy Nvim is my own Neovim configuration of the glorious Nvchad distro
+This is the old version of Sleepy-Nvim, before it used NvChad as its base.